Overtime FAQ: Common OT Questions and Answers Employers Need to Know

 Q: Are There Exceptions to Overtime Pay Rules?

-Employees that are non-exempt qualify for overtime pay while employees who are classified as exempt are not entitled to overtime pay.
+Employees that are non-exempt are eligible for OT pay while employees who are classified as exempt are exempt from OT pay.

 Q: How Are Employees Classified as Exempt and Non-Exempt?